tzhu-bio/UMI-ATAC-seq/README.md

 This program removes PCR duplicates with mapping coordinates.You can also use softwares(eg,`Picard`,`samtools`) to do this.

 ### rm_umi_dup.py
 This program removes PCR duplicates with mapping coordinates and UMIs.
-The reads have the identical mapping coordinates but have differnet UMIs, we consider the they are from identical Tn5 insertion events rather than true PCR duplicates.
+The reads have the identical mapping coordinates but have differnet UMIs, we consider they are from identical Tn5 insertion events rather than true PCR duplicates.

 ## Publication